-I am a Canadian evolutionary biologist/behavioural ecologist whose research interests aims to explore the following underlying questions: why is there diversity in nature, and how is it maintained?
+I am a Canadian evolutionary biologist and behavioural ecologist whose research is built around the underlying question: why is there diversity in nature, and how is it maintained?
 I am currently an Assistant Professor at Washington University in St Louis Department of Biology since July 2019.

-Please click on Research to read more
+Please click on Research to learn more